xrheihwh/toonz_expansion_pack/README.md

 # Toonz Expansion Pack
 It's all 3 separate words, the underscores were just for the repository name.
-An expansion pack for OpenToonz or any derivative such as Tahoma2D.
-It contains guides, recipies, and even installable enhancements for OpenToonz and Tahoma2D.
-There already exists user documentation for both Tahoma2D and OpenToonz, this is my personal guide for myself or anyone reading how to extend it.
-There however is a limit, that is, I'm not here to teach you OpenGL or how to implment a third party library (That would be something of a completely different repo and greatly creep into the repository intention), but rather I'm here to show you what could be done with toonz.
-OpenToonz/Tahoma2D has many different ways you can extend it such as:
+My own expansion pack for OpenToonz or any derivative such as Tahoma2D, meant for personal use that you can use as well freely.
+Toonz is a powerhouse of animation software, just some of the things you can do to expand or enhance it are:

 ## MYPAINT Brushes
 OpenToonz and Tahoma2D has 3 different types of brushes.
 Vector similar to flash, Raster which uses MyPaint as the engine, and smart raster which is more limited but like vector you can change some of it like the colours at will.
 MyPaint is a very good library that lets you make your own brushes.
 Graphite pencils, oil painting, or markers are such brushes using a simple json file called myb.
 So it's trivial to make your own brushes.
 OpenToonz and Tahoma2D comes with a number of packs already with a few other ones also available.